-A full cord or half cord might be a good place to start, but there are other cord of wood sizes.
+A full cord or half cord might be a good place to start, but there are other cord-based wood sizes.
 Some cords are abstract measurements that depend on the vendor, while others are much more concrete.
-The following cords have been common enough to receive names.
+Examples of standard cord-based measurements include:

 Running Cords

 A running cord is a full cord that hasn’t been divided into three stacks.
 The amount is the same.
-We’re just talking about a single row of wood.
+We’re just talking about a single row of wood instead of a condensed variation.

 Face Cords